raweldon/tof_codes/README.md

 -- better fit for 4 MeV neutron peaks
 -- error function for background of 11 MeV code
 -- update 11 MeV code to use lmfit
 -- find better functional fit for 11 MeV peak???

+8/14/18
+Updated tof_energy_calc.py
+Off by ~2ns -- Why???

+8/15/2018
+Updated tof_energy_calc.py -- at ~11.1 MeV
+Still low but with in uncert
+Oct data is also low